 Nearly 67 kilos of narcotics off the streets in Bastrop County

-BASTROP COUNTY, Texas - Nearly 67 kilos of narcotics are off the streets in Bastrop County after an investigation, search warrant and a traffic stop last week.
+BASTROP COUNTY, Texas - Nearly 67 kilos of narcotics are off the streets in Bastrop County after a recent investigation, search warrant and a traffic stop.

+The Bastrop County Sheriff's Office says on November 12, a search warrant was served at a residence in the county.

 Then two days later, the Bastrop County Narcotics K9 team pulled a vehicle over and found 27 kilos of crystal meth.